Saturday, 30 June 2018

 Some of the important details are...

-The temple is facing east and about 20 feet below the ground level surrounded by sand mount.
-The sanctum sanctorum consists of sanctum, antarala and artha mandapam.
-The Mandapa pillars are squatrish pillars of Ganga order.
-The specialty of this temple is moolavar changes his colour from morning to evening from red to black and white during night.
+The temple faces east and is about 20 feet below the ground level surrounded by sand mount.
+The sanctum sanctorum consists of sanctum, antarala, and artha mandapam.
+The Mandapa pillars are squarish pillars of the Ganga order.
+The specialty of this temple is moolavar changes its color from morning to evening from red to black and white during the night.

-Believed to be constructed during 8th century by Rashtrakutas and some claims that the original temple was built by Gangas during 10th century.
-The sanctum constructed with jagati, trittakumuda, gala, ryalamala.
-Mouldings of this type of plinth is called as pratikrama type.
-The vimana was built during recent years.
-The temple inside has the Ganga’s style sculptures of Dakshinamurthy, Vishnu, Durga and Bairavar.
-One of the sanctum stone contains the Chozha period inscriptions.
-Inscribed after the Victory of Talakadu over the Gangas.
+Believed to have been constructed during the 8th century by Rashtrakutas and some claim that the original temple was built by Gangas during the 10th century.
+The sanctum is constructed with jagathy, tripatta kumuda, gala, and ryalamala.
+Mouldings of this type of plinth are called as pratikrama type.
+The Vimana was built in recent years.
+The temple inside has the Ganga-style sculptures of Dakshinamurthy, Vishnu, Durga, and Bairavar.
+One of the sanctum stones contains the Chozha period inscriptions.
+Inscribed after the Victory of Talakadu over the Ganges.

 LEGENDS

-As per the local legend, during 17th century, the Mysore king Raja wodeyar made Tirumalaraja also known as Ranga Raya as a care taker of Srirangapatna.
+As per the local legend, during the 17th century, the Mysore king Raja Wodeyar made Tirumalaraja also known as Ranga Raya as a caretaker of Srirangapatna.
 His second wife Alamelamma took over when her husband left for Talakadu.
-She had a lot of jewelleries.
-When her husband was infected with a incurable decease, She headed towards Talakadu.
-When she was Travelling to talakadu, the Mysore king send his army people to rob the Jewelleries of Alamelamma.
-Fearing from the Raja Wodeyars army, She threw all the jewelleries in to the River Kaveri and ends her life by jumping in to the river.
+She had a lot of jewelry.
+When her husband was infected with an incurable disease, She headed toward Talakadu.
+When she was Travelling to Talakadu, the Mysore king sent his army people to rob the Jewelleries of Alamelamma.
+Fearing the Raja Wodeyar army, She throws all the jewelry into the River Kaveri and ends her life by jumping into the river.
 Before jumping she gave a curse…

 "Talakadu Maralaagi (Talakadu become sandy – தலக்காடு மணல்மேடாகட்டும்).